 Enjoy special artist rates for ticketed performances or complimentary access to events.

 Application fee: $65

-*Financial aid up to 50% of the program fee is available.
+*Financial Aid up to 100% is available to cover tuition (meal plans and accommodations are not eligible).
 Additional financial support is available for Indigenous applicants.

 If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials.